Electrogravitational

 relativistic vacuum particles that fill the whole space and act within the

-framework of the modernized Le Sage’s theory.
+framework of modernized Le Sage’s theory.

 Besides, each basic level of matter is characterized by its own gravitational